The Stonnall Carnival Photo

 Dot Smith, who was by then in her 90s, could remember attending one of the carnival events dressed up as a nurse, although she could not remember the year.
 I looked again at the first photo and I realised that the person dressed in white with a white headdress was in all probability the lady herself as a 13 year-old girl.
 Dot later agreed with this deduction when shown the photo once again.

-She also stated that the girl standing next to her was Cathy Craddock of Cartersfield Lane.
+She also stated that the girl standing next to her left was Cathy Craddock of Cartersfield Lane.
 There is a better view of Cathy in the second photo.
-I then suggested that Mr Pearson, the Stonnall School teacher, might be in the photo and we agreed that he is the person standing to the right in the first photo.
+I then suggested that Mr Pearson, the Stonnall School teacher, might be in the photo and we agreed that he is the person standing to the right in the foreground in the first photo.

-This means that after an intervening period of over 80 years, we have managed to identify half the the people standing to the right and all of the girls in the cart.
+This means that after an intervening period of over 80 years, we have managed to identify almost all the people standing to the right and all of the girls in the cart.
 Not a bad result.

 Gordon Mycock's eyewitness account of the carnival